History of Irish Americans in Boston: 21st century

-The Irish no longer dominate Boston politics as they once did, nor are they reliably Democratic.
-Many became Reagan Democrats in the 1980s.
-However, in Massachusetts and elsewhere in Southern New England, significant majorities of the local Irish stayed with the Democratic party.
-This differs from other areas like metropolitan New York and Illinois where the Irish vote barely differs from the general white vote, and some heavily Irish small towns in Northern New England where it is quite Republican, but is similar to some other places like Gloucester, New Jersey and Butte, Montana which retain strongly liberal and Democratic-leaning Irish populations.
+The Irish no longer dominate Boston politics like before and are not reliably Democratic, unlike in the 1980s.
+However, in Massachusetts and elsewhere in Southern New England, significant majorities of the local Irish stayed with the Democratic Party.
+That differs from other areas like Metropolitan New York and Illinois, where the Irish vote barely differs from the general white vote, and some heavily Irish small towns in Northern New England, where it is quite Republican, but it is similar to some other places like Gloucester Township, New Jersey, and Butte, Montana, which retain strongly liberal and Democratic-leaning Irish populations.